 The impact of social isolation and loneliness on health and well-being, especially for seniors, is in many cases life-threatening.
 According to Statistics Canada, a Canadian Community Healthy Survey on Healthy Aging tracked men and women who reported feeling socially isolated and found that they faced a higher risk of death over a nine year period than those who did not.
 "Seniors who felt socially isolated were more likely to report ill health, which in turn increased their risk of death over the following nine years," the report states, adding that this "highlights the importance of seniors returning to their activities and social interactions after the pandemic to avoid long-term social isolation."

-While the country remains in a quasi-sate of lockdown, it is critical to battle loneliness and isolation now rather than waiting for the pandemic to end.
-Here are three tips to help you and your loved ones care for mental health and combat social isolation and loneliness during this time.
+Here are three tips to help you and your loved ones care for mental health and combat social isolation and loneliness, especially when living alone:

 1. Consider a homesharing arrangement if you live alone